My Approach to Counselling

 Clients usually attend weekly, fifty-minute sessions, at an agreed time each week (some flexibility available).
-I also offer Skype and Zoom online sessions, and currently work with clients around the UK.
+I also offer Skype and Zoom online sessions, and currently, work with clients around the UK.
 I offer both short (6-12 sessions) and longer-term counselling and psychotherapy to individuals both young people and adult men and women.
 Every client’s experience is unique and individual.
-Therefore, as part of our initial session, we will discuss and agree how we might continue working together.
+Therefore, as part of our initial session, we will discuss and agree on how we might continue working together.

 My Qualifications and experience: